Emergent Spin Supersolids in Frustrated Quantum Materials: Discussion and Outlook

 Long-distance spin transport has already been experimentally demonstrated in canted antiferromagnets such as Cr$_2$O$_3$~\cite{yuan2018experimental} regarding the spin superfluidity, highlighting their potential for spintronic applications.
+To further illustrate information transfer via spin supercurrents, we show two experimental setups for generating and detecting spin currents~\cite{kajiwara2010transmission,gao2025spin}; see Ref.~\cite{maekawa2017spin} for a more detailed discussion.
+As shown in Figure~\ref{Fig_5_device}a, spins are injected into the magnetic insulator from the Pt(i) layer by the electric current $J$ via the spin Hall effect~\cite{kato2004observation,wunderlich2005experimental,kimura2007room}.
+The spin current $J_S$ is then transported through the magnetic insulator and detected in the Pt(o) layer as a voltage signal via the inverse spin Hall effect~\cite{saitoh2006conversion,valenzuela2006direct,kimura2007room}.
+Spin supercurrent transport may be realized by replacing the magnetic insulator with a spin supersolid compound.
+Alternatively, spin supercurrents could be driven by a temperature gradient $-\nabla T$ between the metal and the spin supersolid compound via the spin Seebeck effect~\cite{uchida2008observation,uchida2010spin,adachi2013theory}, as shown in Figure~\ref{Fig_5_device}b.
+The spin supercurrents generated in spin supersolids may also find potential applications in spin-Josephson junctions~\cite{liu2016spin}.
 Compared to easy-plane ferro- and antiferromagnets~\cite{konig2001dissipationless,takei2014superfluid,takei2014superfluid1,sonin2019superfluid}, spin supersolids in frustrated triangular-lattice antiferromagnets may support more robust spin supercurrents due to strong quantum fluctuations in the transverse spin components.
-This perspective raises intriguing open questions regarding the direct detection and control of spin supercurrents in spin supersolid states, especially with a quadrupolar order.
+Furthermore, this perspective raises intriguing open questions regarding the direct detection and control of spin supercurrents in spin supersolid states, especially with a quadrupolar order~\cite{hirobe2019magnon}.

+In general, dissipationless spin transport can arise from mechanisms other than the spin supercurrents associated with superfluidity.
+One nontrivial example is spin transport in the quantum spin Hall effect in topological insulators~\cite{kane2005z,bernevig2006quantum}.
+In two dimensions, the suppression of backscattering in topologically protected helical edge states can lead to spin transport without dissipation.
+This mechanism differs fundamentally from that of spin supercurrents in spin supersolids, where the spin-current state is metastable because its energy corresponds to a local minimum in the parameter space~\cite{sonin2010spin}.

-Finally, we note that a number of important developments related to spin superfluidity lie beyond the scope of this Review.
-These include early studies of spin currents in superfluid $^{3}$He-B~\cite{borovik1984long,fomin1984long}, as well as room-temperature magnon supercurrents in yttrium iron garnet and related systems~\cite{bozhko2016supercurrent,bozhko2019bogoliubov}.
+Finally, we note that a number of important developments related to spin superfluidity lie beyond the scope of this review.
+These include early studies of spin currents in superfluid $^{3}$He-B~\cite{borovik1984long,fomin1984long}, room-temperature magnon supercurrents in yttrium iron garnet and related systems~\cite{bozhko2016supercurrent,bozhko2019bogoliubov}, and spin supercurrents in superconducting altermagnets~\cite{monkman2026persistent}.
 Such works have significantly advanced the general understanding of spin superfluidity and provide valuable conceptual connections to the physics of spin supersolids discussed here.